ag-gipp/19SemHalbach/README.md

-# most-common-formula-across-wikipedia-languages
+# Cross-language mathematical formulae in Wikipedia

-Research task: Find most common formulae across Wikipedia pages that are available in different languages.
+* *Research task*: Find shared formulae across Wikipedia pages that are available in different languages.

-Goal: Extract defining formula from Wikipedia pages more often than by extracting the first formula on a Wikipedia page.
+* *Goal*: Extract defining formula from Wikipedia pages more often than by extracting the first formula on a Wikipedia page.

+## Obtain and filter Wikipedias fulltext

 Use "wikiFilter.py" to filter wikidumps of different languages for all pages that contain a tag (e.g. math-tag), results are found in "Dumps filtered for tags".
 Those can then be further filtered via "wikiFilter.py" for pages belonging to certain QIDs (given via --QID_file, use "Gold Standard.txt"), found in "Dumps filtered for tags/filtered 100 QIDs".
 Use "wikiFilter.py" as follows: